Get feedback early, often, from everyone, interpret, and respond.

 Project progress is typically experienced through meetings, phases, and deliverables.
 The client journey follows these milestones.

 When you get feedback along the client’s journey, you can discover issues early and fix them.
-You also discover unknown successes and can perpetuate them.
-You’re not just avoiding problems, you’re creating additional perceptions of value as the project progresses.
+WIth that, we can discover unknown successes and can perpetuate them.
+This creates additional perceptions of value as the project progresses.
 By project end, your clients perceive they got more value than they expected.
 Since the largest invoices often occur toward the end of the project, there’s no better time to submit a big bill to a client than when your stock price is selling at its highest.

 Not all projects are the same.
 A three-week project will never support seven measurements.
 A three-year project may need twice that number.